longhorn/website/content/docs/1.6.0/deploy/upgrade/_index.md

 [^lastMinorVersion]: Longhorn only allows upgrades from any patch version of the last minor release before the new major version.
 For example, if v1.3.0 is the last minor version before v2.0, you can upgrade from any patch version of v1.3.0 to any patch version of v2.0.

+## Manual Checks Before Upgrade
+Automated checks are only performed on some upgrade paths, and the pre-upgrade checker may not cover some scenarios.
+Manual checks, performed using either kubectl or the UI, are recommended for these schenarios.
+You can take mitigating actions or defer the upgrade until issues are addressed.
+- Ensure that all V2 Data Engine volumes are detached and the replicas are stopped.
+The V2 Data Engine currently does not support live upgrades.
+- Avoid upgrading when volumes are in the "Faulted" status.
+If all the replicas are deemed unusable, they may be deleted and data may be permanently lost (if no usable backups exist).
+- Avoid upgrading if a failed BackingImage exists.
+For more information, see [Backing Image](../../advanced-resources/backing-image/backing-image).

 # Upgrading Longhorn

 There are normally two steps in the upgrade process: first upgrade Longhorn manager to the latest version, then manually upgrade the Longhorn engine to the latest version using the latest Longhorn manager.